Portugal's Nationality Law Changes 2026: What Investors Need to Know

 • Access to the EU and Schengen Zone

 For globally minded investors, this level of flexibility is exceptionally rare.
 All other EU nations require citizenship applicants to reside for a minimum of 183 days per year in order to qualify under their naturalization laws.
-So whilst the timeline to citizenship is likely to be extended in Portugal – the minimum stay requirement is far more flexible than other nations.
+So whilst the timeline to citizenship has been extended in Portugal – the minimum stay requirement is far more flexible than other nations.

 A Long-Term Perspective